-PARTNER 2 is a continuation of PARTNER but only in gay men.
+PARTNER 2 continued PARTNER but only in gay men.

-PARTNER 2 includes many UK sites.
+PARTNER 2 included many UK sites.
 The study looks to quantify the risk of HIV transmission in serodifferent couples where the HIV positive partner is using HIV treatment.

 Even though we know generally which are high and low risks, very few studies have quantified this.
 Very few studies provide data on the risk from anal sex – whether gay or straight.
 This is still the case even after 25 years of research.
 There is very little data on the risks of sexual transmission in gay men.